Food Allergy or Adverse Food Reaction

 Just like people, pets can have food allergies.
-For dogs the most common food allergens are beef, wheat, pork, corn, chicken, dairy products, and eggs.
+For dogs the most common food allergens are chicken, beef, dairy products, pork, wheat, corn and eggs.
 A less common but recognized food allergen is rice.
-Notice that all of these items are the most common ingredients in pet foods…
+Notice that all of these items are the most common ingredients in pet foods…Notice also that we are dealing with proteins (meats, etc) most of the time, not grains.
+Grain free foods are not the answer, but pet food companies do a good job of advertising that they are.

 What are the signs of food allergy or adverse food reaction?

-or adverse food reaction is year-round itching.
+The most common sign of food allergy or adverse food reaction is year-round itching.
 Dogs with AFR often rub their face/ears, lick their feet, and often "scoot" on their bum.
-The itch can be everywhere (generalized.)
-Ear and skin
+The

-infections are common.
+itch can be everywhere (generalized.)
+Ear and skin infections are common.
 Some food allergy pets have just recurrent skin infections (pyoderma) or just ear problems.
-Cats often have intense scratching and crusting on the head and neck, and they may
+Cats often have intense

-lick the hair off their belly.
+scratching and crusting on the head and neck, and they may lick the hair off their belly.

 The signs of food allergy usually develop by 3 years of age.
 Some pets develop AFR as young as 4-6 months of age.
 Food allergies start after eating the offending food allergen for some time, not